zero9178/C-Cpp-Coverage-for-CLion/README.md

 ### Running

 Similar to how sanitizers work in CLion, coverage is automatically gathered when the right compiler flags are detected.
-After your executable has terminated a Modal dialog will open Telling you that coverage is being gathered and prohibiting you from editing the source code.
-As soon as it finishes the toolwindow on the right will open and display your statistics.
+After your executable has terminated a modal dialog will open telling you that coverage is being gathered and prohibiting you from editing the source code.
+As soon as it finishes the tool window on the right will open and display your statistics.
 You can double click either on a file or a function to navigate to said symbol or you can click on the header above to sort by a metric.
 By default only source files inside of your project will be displayed.
 By checking the checkbox on the top right every file compiled into your project will be shown.
-Using the clear button will clear all editors and the toolwindow.
+Using the clear button will clear all editors and the tool window.

 ## Differences in compilers